-The Math & Science Center is a place to drop in and get help from tutors in your math, physics, chemistry, or computer science course when it's convenient for you.
+The Math & Science Center is a place to drop in and get help from tutors in your math, physics, chemistry, biology, or computer science course when it's convenient for you.
 You are also free to do your own work at one of our tables or computers, or to meet with a study group.
 Our computers have all of the required software for all DCC math, physics, chemistry, and computer science courses.
-We also have calculators and textbooks for use while in the lab and a few calculators for students to borrow to take a test.
+We also have calculators and textbooks for use while in the lab and a few calculators for students to borrow to take a test, once per semester.

 The Center is in Washington 224/226.
 Go in the front door of the Washington building, go up one flight of stairs (the stairs are on the right when you enter the building) or take the elevator to floor 2.
 The lab will be on your left.

 Just come to W224/226 during the hours the lab is open, sign in (with your ID or name), find a place to sit, then put up a sign that indicates which subject you want help with.

-We offer help on a drop-in basis in math, physics, chemistry, and computer science.
+We offer help on a drop-in basis in math, physics, chemistry, biology, and computer science.
 We also have appointment based group tutoring in MAT118, MAT185, MAT221, and MAT222.

-Yes, help from the tutors, use of the computers, and use of the printers are all free.
+Yes, help from the tutors, use of the computers, and use of the printer and scanner are all free.

 No, just come when it’s convenient for you!
 The Math & Science Center is also a good place to do your homework or study, even if you don’t require the help of a tutor.

-The tutors are DCC students who have mastered the material as well as two professional tutors.
+The tutors are DCC students who have been recommended by faculty as well as several professional tutors.